Amerikatsi: Reception

 Amerikatsi won the Best Narrative Feature award at the Woodstock Film Festival, the Audience Award at the Hamburg Film Festival, and the Best Narrative Feature at the Beloit International Film Festival.

 It holds a 89% "Fresh" rating on review aggregator Rotten Tomatoes based on 28 reviews, with an average rating of 7.3/10.
 Alan Ng of Film Threat, who gave the film a positive score for example, argued that the story brings "humor and levity to a solemn subject."
 Film critic Richard Propes says Amerikatsi is a "film of tremendous spirit and hope."

+Variety called it “gentle, humane and quietly gripping,” noting the film’s warmth and Goorjian’s nuanced portrayal.
+ScreenDaily praised its balance of humor and political history, describing it as “an affecting and unexpectedly uplifting story.”
+The Armenian outlet CivilNet noted the film’s cultural resonance and authenticity, especially in its depiction of diaspora identity and all-Armenian production.